ID529/lectures/day5/reproduction-article-homework/brown-et-al-reproduction-of-onikye-et-al.md

 # Preface

-In 2021 Brown et al published an article titled *A Reproduction of the Results of Onyike et al. (2003)* in an Meta-Psychology that is free + open-access and conducts open peer review.
-The Onikye et al. article they're referencing, *Is obesity associated with major depression?
-Results from the Third National Health and Nutrition Examination Survey* published in the American Journal of Epidemiology has been cited 1159+ times on Google Scholar.
+In 2021 Brown et al published an article titled *A Reproduction of the Results of Onyike et al. (2003)* in Meta-Psychology, a journal that is free, open-access and conducts open peer review.
+The Onikye et al. article they reproducing, *Is obesity associated with major depression?
+Results from the Third National Health and Nutrition Examination Survey*, was published in the American Journal of Epidemiology has been cited 1159+ times according to Google Scholar.

-Moreover, you can read in the About page of
-Meta-Psychology:
+I want to point out an interesting section from the About page describing the Meta-Psychology journal that you might keep in mind as you read on:

 > Prior to publication, all statistical analyses are reproduced by our statistical reproduction team, which consists of the Statistical Editor and our